MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/ksetup-domain.md

 Sets the domain name for all Kerberos operations.
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax